-Moist and Chewy low fat granola bars loaded with chocolate chips, raisins and pecans in every bite.
+Moist and Chewy low fat granola bars loaded with oats, chocolate chips, raisins and pecans in every bite.
 Perfect for breakfast or an afternoon snack.

 You’re probably wondering why I am posting so many baked recipes in this heat but I am having some work done to my house and it’s really hard to cook around here this week.
 I made these last week knowing things would be chaotic around here… you are going to love these!!!